+- Cadet Orchestra

-For-credit classes/groups: Cadet Orchestra, Concert Orchestra and Symphony Orchestra.
+- Concert Orchestra

+- Symphony Orchestra

 Students are placed in one of three large, performing ensembles, by audition.
 Concerts are held in the fall, winter and spring.
-Uniforms are provided by York (girls are expected to provide their own long-sleeved black top).
+Uniforms are provided by York (girls are expected to provide their own long-sleeved black top; boys provide a tuxedo shirt and purchase a black bow tie from the bookstore).
 There is an optional winter trip (fees are charged).
 Students are expected to perform at Orchestra Solo Night.
 Symphony Orchestra members often perform with the Concert Choir, Advanced Dance concerts and at York's graduation ceremony.